Updated January 26, 2021

 - “The median low-income multifamily household experienced an energy burden more than three times higher than that of the median non-low-income multifamily household (5.0% and 1.5%, respectively) and had higher utility cost per square foot.” l

-The median renter experiences higher energy burden than that of median home owner.
+The median renter experiences a higher energy burden than that of the median homeowner.

 - “The median renter experienced an energy burden greater than that of the median owner (4.0% and 3.3%, respectively).”